Bookkeeping for your Flower Shop

-You will also need a Balance Sheet which lists your assets and liabilities.
-On the Asset side, you have current assets such as cash, inventory and accounts receivable.
-You have fixed assets such as land, building and fixtures.
+You will also need a Balance Sheet that lists your assets and liabilities.
+On the Asset side, you have current assets such as cash, inventory, and accounts receivable.
+You have fixed assets such as land, building, and fixtures.
 You also have pre-paid or deferred charges such as insurance or inventory you have paid for but not received.
 On the Liabilities side, your current liabilities are accounts and wages payable.
 Your fixed liabilities include your mortgage and bank payments.
-You will also list here any capital you have invested.
+You will also list here any capital you have invested in.
 It is a requirement that your assets equal your liabilities… hence the name balance sheet

 Probably the most important parts of your bookkeeping system from a management point of view are sales and cost analysis.
 These reports are customizable and specific to each business.
 They are tremendously important as tools for running a profitable business.
 The profit and loss statement will only tell you the biggest of pictures… you will need these additional reports to help you pinpoint and correct those problems that may be putting your bottom line numbers into the red.

 You should investigate and keep records on as many portions of your cash flow as is practical.
 With experience, you may find that some parts of your business are more critical to watch closely than others.